-We continue to monitor these regulatory developments and legislative changes in an effort to assess the potential impacts on each of our businesses and to mitigate negative impacts where possible.
+We continue to monitor these complex factors related to climate change and GHG emissions reductions in an effort to assess the potential impacts on each of our businesses and to mitigate negative impacts where possible.

 Manufacturing and production

 Specialty Chemicals' production facilities maintain complex process and electrical equipment.
 The facilities have existed for many years and undergone upgrades and improvements over time.
 Routine maintenance is regularly completed to ensure equipment is operated within appropriate engineering and technical requirements.
 Notwithstanding Specialty Chemicals' operating standards and history of limited downtime, breakdown of electrical transformer or rectifier equipment would temporarily reduce production capacity at the affected facility.
 While insurance coverage exists to mitigate substantial loss due to equipment outage (although not all claim scenarios are necessarily covered), Specialty Chemicals' reputation and its ability to meet customer requirements could be negatively affected as a result of a major electrical equipment failure.
 Capital expenditures may be required to repair, modernize or address other issues at Specialty Chemicals' facilities.
 Any unexpected requirement of large capital expenditures could have a material adverse effect on our liquidity and financial condition.